Creamy Cucumber Salad

 Clearly, this is all his fault and I often shove my arm in his face and point angrily at the scar, just to remind him that I’ve got my eye on him.

-This cucumber dill salad is a totally easy, totally refreshing little side dish.
+This cucumber onion salad is a totally easy, totally refreshing little side dish.

 I love that it comes together with just a few minutes of prep work and minimal fuss.